 - You may also want to consider getting your partner tested even if they have never had an outbreak.
-If you both have the herpes virus, there is no risk of transmission.
+If you both have the herpes virus, there is no risk for transmission.

 When to Call the Doctor

-- Symptoms of an outbreak that worsen in spite of medicine and self-care
+- Symptoms of an outbreak that worsen despite medicine and self-care

 - Symptoms that include severe pain and sores that do not heal